Epsom Salt Bath vs Cold Bath (Ice Bath)

 Pro Tips

-Consider adding a few drops of lavender essential oil to your Epsom salt bath for enhanced relaxation and a deeper sleep, a crucial component of athletic recovery.
+Consider adding a few drops of essential oils like lavender or eucalyptus to your Epsom salt bath for added relaxation and aromatic benefits.

 Frequently Asked Questions

-Can I combine an Epsom salt bath and a cold bath for enhanced recovery?+
+Can I combine Epsom salt baths and cold baths for enhanced recovery?+

 Recovery in a can